AdobeDocs/experience-manager-65.en/help/sites-authoring/basic-handling.md

   ![Analytics time period](assets/screen_shot_2018-03-23at104126.png)

   This is available in list view only.
-For more information, see [list view](#list-view).
+For more information, see the [list view](#list-view).

 * **Create** button